+Dated:

+Dear Parent / Carer / Guardian of,

+We hold medication in school for your child that is nearing its expiry date/has expired.

+Name of medication:

+Date of expiry:

+Please can you replace this medication within the next week with new, in date medication.
+If the old medication is classed as a 'Controlled Drug'; you will be required to return the expired medication to the pharmacist that originally dispensed it.
+Please note that you will be requested to 'sign' for the medications, upon collection from the school.

+We thank you for your co-operation, in this matter,

+With kind regards,

+Head Teacher

-Appendix E: Helping us to manage your child's medications Letter to parents Dated: Dear Parent / Carer / Guardian, We are still in possession of your child's medication; which has now either; exceeded its expiry date or are no longer required.
+Letter 2 to parents

+Dear Parent / Carer / Guardian of,

+We are still in possession of your child's medication; which has now either; exceeded its expiry date or are no longer required.
 Could we therefore request that you collect the medication, within the next week.

+Name of medication:

+Date of expiry:

 If the medication is classed as a 'Controlled Drug'; you will be required to return any unwanted quantities to the pharmacist that originally dispensed it.
 Please note that you will be requested to 'sign' for the medications, upon collection from the school.
 We thank you for your co-operation, in this matter, With kind regards,

+Head Teacher